prometheusresearch/baseline-codebase/src/rex.action/demo/doc/index.rst

 ****************************

-This is the collection of examples with related comments to let you better understand `rex.action` capabilities.
+This is the collection of examples with related comments to let you better understand the `rex.action` capabilities.

 .. toctree::

-   example/home
+   demo/home
-   example/hello
+   demo/hello
-   example/trivial
+   demo/trivial
-   example/override
+   demo/override
-   example/replace
+   demo/replace